 Declaring Your Major

 When completing the form, you must be logged into your browser using your B-mail account in order to complete the major declaration form.
 By completing the form, you are declaring your major in Integrative Neuroscience.
 You also acknowledge that you are aware of the requirements for the major, and you affirm that you will work to meet the requirements.
-Declarations are processed twice weekly.
+Declarations are processed weekly.
 You will receive a confirmation email when your request has been processed.

 It is possible to be dropped from the major if you do not continue to make consistent progress toward your degree requirements.

 If you are already declared as an Integrative Neuroscience (IN) major but would like to drop the IN major, please send an email with this request to email@example.com